kanhaiya-2000/agro_api/README.md

 ## Final notes

-* Error checking have been applied to validate the data that user submit while creating a report
+* Error checking has been applied to validate the data that user submit while creating a report
 * The code follows MVC architecture
 * Screenshots of Tests have been attached to verify the result
 * mean price is calculated on-fly and is updated when a new user files the report about the same product of market.